-Underwriting risk is the largest risk measured by the standard formula Consolidated Group Solvency Capital Requirement ("Group SCR") and arises through the provision and administration of short term private medical insurance by VHL and of long term protection business (including life, serious illness and income protection cover) by VLL.
+Underwriting risk is the largest risk measured by the standard formula Consolidated Group Solvency Capital Requirement ("Group SCR") and arises through the provision and administration of short term private medical insurance by VHL and of long-term protection business (including life, serious illness and income protection cover) by VLL.
 The contribution from default and market risk in VLL and VHL to the Group SCR are small in comparison.
-The contribution from market risk has reduced following a restructuring of the hedging programme and a revised approach in the Group SCR to recognising the underlying risks to the valuation of the loan from DHEL to PAC in regard to the business written on the PAC licence.
+The contribution from market risk has reduced following a higher interest rate environment.